physkael/digiBase/README.md

 ### USB Device Permission (Linux)
 Under Linux the module may fail to open the USB device due to lack of permission.
-While it's always possible to `sudo chown 666 /dev/bus/usb/xxx/yyy` it will likely be reset across power off or even after unplugging and plugging the device back in.
+While it's always possible to `sudo chmod 666 /dev/bus/usb/xxx/yyy` it will likely be reset across power off or even after unplugging and plugging the device back in.
 The better solution in this case is to add a custom udev rule: